devnet-io/path/README.md

 SearchResult<Employee> result = searchService.find(criteriaOne)
 ```

-A classic implmentaiton may appear as follows.
-Here we do not know if the entity fields are and input types are valid until runtime.
+A classic implementation may appear as follows.
+Here we do not know if the entities fields are and input types are valid until runtime.

 ```java
 String departmentName = "accounting";